 While it’s impossible to protect a child from racism, it is possible to enrich them with a sense of pride in their cultural identity and help them feel like they’re not alone.
 One of the best ways to encourage a healthy relationship with racial identity is to make sure your foster child is able to spend time and bond with people of their own cultural background – whether that’s their biological family, friends or through a local community group.

 Studies show that children from black and ethnic minority backgrounds value living in a community where others share their cultural heritage and that they want to find their own sources of support when coming to terms with their heritage, background and family history.
 There’s also evidence to suggest that children need extra help in making sense of their identity when placed with white foster carers, and that without the contact of people of their own race, they can often feel a sense of alienation and find it difficult to bond with people of their own culture in later life.

 While this isn’t necessarily a direct way to help deal with racial abuse, encouraging them to find a place in a community which shares their cultural heritage will ensure they have a support network which can empathise and understand what they’re going through.
 Talk to your social worker and support group about how you can help a child in your care build relationships with people of similar backgrounds, and provide positive support and encouragement to help them explore their identity.

-Fostering Solutions supports a network of dedicated foster carers from all walks of life, helping them offer effective homes to young people in need.
+We offer a network of dedicated foster carers from all walks of life, helping them offer effective homes to young people in need.
 With our training and support, you too can make a difference and help vulnerable youngsters in your local area get a positive start in life.
-Visit the homepage to find out more or call our team today on 0800 160 1605.
+Get in touch to find out more.